Web Applications

 Configure how the parameter should be handled by the Learner.

-If set to Upgrade only the Learner will only change the parameter if the class needs to set to a higher rank (relaxed).
+If set to Upgrade only the Learner will only change the parameter if the class needs to be set to a higher rank (relaxed).

 When set to Auto the Learner will make all changes to the parameter, including removing it if it later is learned to be a global parameter.